agustinso0/agustinso0/README.md

 ## 🤝 Open to Collaborate

-I'm always excited about collaborating on interesting projects, especially in web development and AI.
+I'm always excited about collaborating on interesting projects, especially in web development.
 If you have an idea or need help with something, feel free to reach out!

 ## 📫 How to Reach Me